AEN National Speakers Bureau 2018-19

 “Socrates at the Center: Liberal Education Confronts BDS” (What means can one deploy in dealing with BDS and related phenomena consistent with the missions of colleges and universities devoted to liberal education?)

-“A Torrent of Angry and Malignant Passions Will Be Let Loose: Political Controversy in the Academy” (The tension between the needs of activists and needs of teachers and students).
+“A Torrent of Angry and Malignant Passions Will Be Let Loose: Political Controversy in the Academy” (The tension between the needs of activists and the needs of teachers and students)

 Cary Nelson is the Jubilee Professor Emeritus of Liberal Arts and Sciences at the University of Illinois, Urbana-Champaign.
 Active in opposing BDS since 2007, he is the author or editor of more than 30 books, including No University is an Island: Saving Academic Freedom; The Case Against Academic Boycotts of Israel (with Gabriel Brahm); and Dreams Deferred: A Concise Guide to the Israeli-Palestinian Conflict and the Movement to Boycott Israel.
-He is the former president of the American Association of University Professors and an authority on academic freedom.
+A remarkable new book is in manuscript and focuses on the scholarly layer of BDS and professors and others who engage in Israel Denial.
+He is the former president of the American Association of University Professors and a recognized authority on academic freedom.

 “Is there Still Hope for a Two-State Solution?”